 The software has a number of unique features such as the ability to incorporate the effects of fire products (e.g. heat, smoke, toxic and irritant gases) on crew and passengers and the ability to include the impact of heel and trim on passenger and crew performance.
 The software also has the capability to represent the performance of both naval personnel and civilians in the operation of watertight doors, vertical ladders, hatches and 60 degree stairs.
-Another feature of the software is the ability to assign passengers and crew a list of tasks to perform.
+Another feature of the software is the ability to assign to passengers and crew a list of tasks to perform.
 This feature can be used when simulating emergency or normal operations conditions.

-As part of the current project, the software's capabilities has been extended through the inclusion of a number of new task capabilities required for normal operations scenarios and include; a 'terminate' command, used in the normal operations scenarios allowing crew to stay at their last location once a task has been completed; a 'repeat' command, used to allow crew to repeat predefined set of tasks a number of times as is required in the patrol task; a 'search compartment' command which instructs crew to enter a list of assigned compartments to undertake a search as part of the blanket search scenario.
-In addition, a separate utility program has been developed (the Human Performance Metric Analyser) which automatically constructs the matrix of human performance scores from maritimeEXODUS output that are used in the evaluation of the vessel design.
+As part of the current project, the software's capabilities have been extended through the inclusion of a number of new task capabilities required for normal operations scenarios.
+Each of these will be briefly described.